VA loans have no down payment and do not require mortgage insurance.

-Until December 7, 2009, the VA permitted military borrowers to use VA loan for condo purchases in any HUD accepted CID.
-To put it simply, condo projects with HUD/FHA approval didn’t require separate VA approval prior to 2009.
-In contrast, the USDA still permits condo purchases using USDA loans in HUD approved condos.
+Until December 7, 2009, the VA permitted military borrowers to use VA loans for condo purchases in any HUD accepted CID.
+Simply put, condo projects with HUD/FHA approval didn’t require separate VA approval before 2009.
+In contrast, the USDA still permits condo purchases using USDA loans in HUD-approved condos.

-After the VA enacted this change in 2009, they implemented backward-support for any condo project that had been HUD approved prior to December 2009.
+After the VA enacted this change in 2009, it implemented backward-support for any condo project that had been HUD approved before December 2009.
 In other words, CIDs already approved by the HUD/FHA did not have to go through a separate VA review, as they were “grandfathered” in as VA-approved CIDs.